rymarinelli/Bayes-Benchmarking/README.md

 ## Submission

-This work was presented at the 40th International Workshop on Statistical Modelling (IWSM), Oslo, Norway, 28 June – 3 July 2026.
+This work was submitted to 40th International Workshop on Statistical Modelling (IWSM), Oslo, Norway, 28 June – 3 July 2026.